MatthewF.Wilson,Ph.D.

 Sometimes you have an idea and you want to see if it works before investing heavily.
 I enjoy these projects because they're creative and move fast.

-I do a lot of vibe coding, which just means building iteratively with AI assistance rather than writing detailed specs in advance.
-For the right kind of project, this approach can get you to a working prototype in days rather than weeks.
+I work agentically with AI tools, building iteratively rather than writing detailed specs in advance.
+For the right kind of project this gets you to a working prototype in days rather than weeks.
 It's not the right approach for everything, but when it fits, it's remarkably efficient.

 Voice AI and Conversational Systems